 While researching my paternal grandmother Pearl Reed Cleage, I found many references to her singing in her church and at community events in Indianapolis, Indiana.
 Later I looked in the online date base, ProQuest Historical Newspapers and found numerous society shorts in the Chicago Defender column “Brief News from the Buckeye State” about Pearl Cleage singing with the Harmony Trio in Cleveland, Ohio.
 The articles were dated from 1915 to 1922.

 Finally I came across an article dated December 30, 1922 with the title “William Anderson Buried.”
 It mentioned that he left to mourn his passing Mrs. Margaret Anderson, a son, William Anderson Jr and a daughter Mrs. Pearl Cleage Johnson.
 So, was Pearl Cleage Johnson his step daughter?
-How did she go from Pearl Cleage in a May 21short about singing to Mrs. Pearl Cleage Johnson in the obituary?
-If so why was there no marriage announcement?
+How did she go from Pearl Cleage in a May 21 short item about singing to Mrs. Pearl Cleage Johnson in the obituary?
+Why was there no marriage announcement?
 Was Cleage her maiden name?
 Probably not since she was singing as Mrs. Pearl Cleage.
 Perhaps a former marriage?

 In part two I look for a connection between my grandmother Pearl’s husband Albert Cleage and the other Pearl’s second husband, Jerome Cleage who both came from south east Tennessee.